-Synchronous areas Limit for maximum capacity threshold from which a power- generating module is of type B Limit for maximum capacity threshold from which a power- generating module is of type C Limit for maximum capacity threshold from which a power- generating module is of type D
+Synchronous areas Limit for maximum Limit for maximum Limit for maximum capacity threshold capacity threshold capacity threshold from which a power- from which a power- from which a power- generating module is generating module is generating module is of type B of type C of type D

-Continental Europe 1 MW 50 MW 75 MW
+Continental Europe , Ukraine 1 MW 50 MW 75 MW

 Great Britain 1 MW 50 MW 75 MW

-Nordic 1,5 MW 10 MW 30 MW
+Nordic, Georgia 1,5 MW 10 MW 30 MW

 Ireland and Northern Ireland 0,1 MW 5 MW 10 MW

-Baltic 0,5 MW 10 MW 15 MW
+Baltic, Moldova 0,5 MW 10 MW 15 MW

-- 3. Proposals for maximum capacity thresholds for types B, C and D power-generating modules shall be subject to approval by the relevant regulatory authority or, where applicable, the Contracting Party-Member State.
+- 3. Proposals for maximum capacity thresholds for types B, C and D power-generating modules shall be subject to approval by the relevant regulatory authority or, where applicable, the Contracting PartyMember State.
 In forming proposals the relevant TSO shall coordinate with adjacent TSOs and DSOs and shall conduct a public consultation in accordance with Article 10.
 A proposal by the relevant TSO to change the thresholds shall not be made sooner than three years after the previous proposal. - 4.
-Power-generating facility owners shall assist this process and provide data as requested by the relevant TSO.

-5. If, as a result of modification of the thresholds, a power-generating module qualifies under a different type, the procedure laid down in Article 4(3) concerning existing power-generating modules shall apply before compliance with the requirements for the new type is required.
+Power-generating facility owners shall assist this process and provide data as requested by the relevant TSO. - 5.
+If, as a result of modification of the thresholds, a power-generating module qualifies under a different type, the procedure laid down in Article 4(3) concerning existing power-generating modules shall apply before compliance with the requirements for the new type is required.